yowzar/yotagrabber/README.md

 # yotagrabber

+*Repo archived!
+Playing whack-a-mole with Toyota's WAF is no longer fun.
+Feel free to take this and keep it going if you want!*

 This is a work in progress to get inventory data from Toyota's GraphQL endpoints.
 I'm using the same endpoints for data on [Lexus vehicles](https://github.com/major/lexgrabber) as well.